team-vision2020/final-update-md/main.md

 $$ \text{63000 images} \times 0.1 = 6300$$

-For filter identification, because each image in the dataset is $128 \times 128 \times 3$, we further subdivide each image into 16 disjoint $32 \times 32 \times 3$ image for training, leading to a total of 902720 tr
+For filter identification, because each image in the dataset is $128 \times 128 \times 3$, we further subdivide each image into 16 disjoint $32 \times 32 \times 3$ image for training, leading to a total of 902720 training images and 4480 validation images.
+Each image also have an associated 7-dim